-DEM researchers are united by their goal of advancing Biodemography which has led to a growing number of joint research across demography, epidemiology, medicine, biology, mathematics and statistics.
-To provide structure for these teams, DEM has developed 8 Research Clusters which are described in details below.
+CPop researchers are united by their goal of advancing knowledge on causes and consequences of ageing and longevity.
+Their interdisciplinary collaboration has led to a growing number of joint research across demography, epidemiology, biology, mathematics, economics, political science, and humanities.
+To provide structure for these teams, CPop has developed four Research Clusters which are described in detail below.

 Please click on the individual links below or in the drop down menu to your right to read more about the clusters.

 Population dynamics at ages 50 to 90

 In terms of mortality and disability, 75 is the new 65 in the sense that 75-year-olds today are about as healthy as 65-year-olds were half a century ago.
 People still grow old, but they are growing old later in life.
 We expand research on biological, epidemiological, and socio-economic determinants of ever increasing longevity and study its economic, policy and cultural implications.